claudio-silva/claude-artifact-runner/npx/README.md

 # run-claude-artifact

-This directory contains a small npm package that exposes the `run-claude-artifact` command.
+This npm package exposes the `run-claude-artifact` command for use with `npx`.

-It clones the `claude-artifact-runner` project, injects your artifact and launches Vite so you can preview it without manually installing the project.
+It clones the [claude-artifact-runner](https://github.com/claudio-silva/claude-artifact-runner) project, injects your artifact and launches Vite, so you can preview it without manually installing the project.

 ## Usage